mdaya/pcair_pcrelate/README.md

-A docker environment and calling scripts to run GENESIS PC-AiR and PC-relate on SevenBridgess
+A docker environment and calling scripts to run GENESIS PC-AiR and PC-relate on SevenBridges

-The docker build can be pulled from https://quay.io/repository/mdaya/pcair\_pcrelate
+The docker build can be pulled from https://quay.io/repository/mdaya/pcair_pcrelate

 To perform LD pruning and then PCA on an unpruned PLINK file, run the following command from the docker instance: